 To save even more time, you can practise using the keyboard shortcuts Alt+ F to flag and (on the review screen) Alt + V to review the flagged questions only.

-Every junior doctor needs to evaluate and assess information and make decisions on it.
+Every junior doctor and dentist needs to evaluate and assess information and make decisions on it.
 This is especially important when you consider objective, critical analysis is used in this section- in other words, don’t bring in your own knowledge or biases!